ViniciusRubens/Object-Detection-and-Bounding-Box-Regression/README.md

 `pip install opencv-python`

-⚠️ This project works with a database of images available free of charge on the [Kaggle](https://www.kaggle.com/) platform .
+⚠️ This project works with a database of images available free of charge on the [Kaggle](https://www.kaggle.com/) platform and the Bounding Boxes were made on the [Roboflow website](https://roboflow.com/).
 In this project the volume of images was reduced due to the hardware limitations of the computer that performed the training.

 ## License